Jeff King (American football): Professional career

-2006
+Carolina Panthers

-King was selected in the fifth round of the 2006 NFL Draft by the Carolina Panthers.
+King was selected in the fifth round of the 2006 NFL draft by the Carolina Panthers.
 He played in 12 games in his rookie season, and scored a touchdown on his only reception of the season in a game against the Atlanta Falcons.

-2007

-In 2007 his first year as a starter King recorded 46 receptions for 406 yards and two touchdowns.
+In 2007, his first year as a starter, King recorded 46 receptions for 406 yards and two touchdowns.
 King made his then career long reception during the Panthers week three win over the Atlanta Falcons, with a 29-yard catch.
 He also had a single-game career high in receptions with 10 during a week eight loss to the Indianapolis Colts.

-2008

-With the return of Muhsin Muhammad to the Carolina Panthers, King changed numbers from #87 to #47.
+With the return of Muhsin Muhammad to the Panthers in 2008, King changed numbers from #87 to #47.
 King recorded 21 receptions for 195 yards and had one touchdown reception against the Detroit Lions.
 King also improved his career long catch, with at 31-yard reception against the Arizona Cardinals.